lixiaozhong89/Yelp-Reviews-Data-Analysis-Using-AWS-EMR/README.md

-# Project Name: Analyzing 10Gb of Yelp Reviews Data
+# Analysis of 10GB Yelp Reviews Data with PySpark (Scalable Analysis)

 ## Introduction

 For this project, I provisioned a Spark Cluster on AWS EMR for loading and running some analysis on Yelp’s Reviews and Businesses dataset (about 10gb) from [**Kaggle**](https://www.kaggle.com/yelp-dataset/yelp-dataset#yelp_academic_dataset_user.json).
-I ran my analysis via Jupyter Notebook and the expected output artifact is **Analysis.ipynb** file.
+I conducted my analysis via Jupyter Notebook and the expected output artifact is **Analysis.ipynb** file.

 ## Requiremen